-While organizations worldwide are trying really hard to the contemporary style of working, remote workers face new challenges every day.
+While organizations worldwide are trying really hard to the contemporary style of working, Remote Workforce faces new challenges every day.

 So, now the burning question is what can you do to support your managers and individual contributors to help them be more productive while they work from home.
 Read on to get your answers.